jinscript/CarND-LaneLines-P1/README.md

 ### 3. Possible Improvements

 A possible fix to the shortcoming is that we can cache generated lane line in previous frames of the video.
-If new lane line gets generated, we can fall back to the previous one.
+If no new lane line gets generated, we can fall back to the previous one.